Synvani/synvani.github.io/_posts/2024-09-20-avata-in-the-dark.md

 ### Mountable Surfaces

 The initial step before getting down to actual design work would be deciding which part of the drone fuselage the LED mount should actually attach to.
-Inspecting the drone's bottom side reveals two potential areas for affixing an LED light:
+A quick look at the bottom showed me two potential spots where an LED could go:
 1. Attached to the relatively-wide & flat surface right below the VPS components.
 2. Attached to the diamond-shaped slot formed between the outer sides of the rotors.